ruiiiiqi/APM466_A1/README.md

   2. In step 1, I should have record the web links for historical data and snapshot data.
 But when I am writing that code, I haven't got the assignment, thus not knowing that we need the data from snapshot.
   By doing so, you may skip step 3.

+  3. You may use BeatifulSoup instead.
+BS can be run behind the screen.
+The problem is the HTML BS read in our assignment is kind of wried for some reason I don't know.
+Therefore, I simply give it up.